jordieres/AFERNANDEZ_ms_2024/docs/intro.rst

 General Structure
 =================

-The application does include:
+The application includes:

-* One package named  ``InfluxDBms`` with several classes
+* One package named ``InfluxDBms`` containing several classes for managing and querying InfluxDB.
-* One Module named test_InfluxDB with several programs to extract and present data.
+* One module named ``test_InfluxDB`` with several scripts to extract and present data from InfluxDB.
-* ...
+* One module named ``gps_trajectory`` for generating and visualizing GPS trajectories using Folium.

 Detailed information can be found in the modules below.